Piecewise linear structures on topological manifolds: From Manifolds to Bundles

 is a homotopy PL structuralization of $\nu_M$.
-Because of the uniqueness of the normal bundle, the concordance class of this structuralization is well defined.
-So, in this way we have the correspondence
+Because of the uniqueness of the normal bundle, the homotopy class of this structuralization is well defined.
+So, in this way we have the function

 where the last bijection comes from \ref{fpl-stab}.